Response to Behavioral Concerns

 We are joined with our pets, so that we can grow and heal with them in complementary ways.
 Behavioral concerns offer an opportunity for us and our pets.
 You may want to take a look at yourself, your pet, and the relationship to understand your pet’s behavior.

-If you carry a sense of fear inside, your pet may show fear based behavior.
+For example, if you carry a sense of fear inside, your pet may show fear based behavior.
 You may not even be aware of your fear until your pet displays the symptoms.
 With this knowledge, you can take action to heal the fear within you and your pet.

 Issues like dog anxiety and unusual cat behavior can be understood by looking at the relationship between you and your pet, as well.
 Since your issues are intertwined with those of your pet, it can be challenging to sort it out on your own.
 Jill is experienced at uncovering these dynamics and helping to shift them.